Anirudhreddyr/Learn_C_code_Daily/README.md

 # Learn_C_code_Daily

-It helps to understand codeing
+It helps to understand coding